arifjmamun/poke-frontend/README.md

 ## Getting started

-To explore the APP, navigate to the following URL: [Frontend APP](http://localhost:4040)
+To explore the APP, navigate to the following URL: [Frontend APP](http://localhost:4040) and it is deployed to [Netlify](https://poke-frontend-app.netlify.app/)

 ## Tools and stack
 The backend API utilizes the followings: